a4archit/vti/README.md

 ### Solution:

-By the usage of my current knowledge I made a smalland basic tool that helps to fetch a lot (hundreds or thousands) of images in few seconds or minutes fromlive camera or the recoded videos.
-I named this tool VTI (Video To Images), that's easyto use (user friendly) and this tool is open-source.
+By the usage of my current knowledge I made a small and basic tool that helps to fetch a lot (hundreds or thousands) of images in few seconds or minutes from live camera or the recoded videos.
+I named this tool VTI (Video To Images), that's easy to use (user friendly) and this tool is open-source.